metocean/dve/README.md

 Legends and other extra areas are offest from the inner and its margins.
 These will usually have fixed widths.

 Usually, the size of inner will be dynaimc.
 Ideally, the inner width will be the width of the provided container, less any legend and margin.
-However, if the container is too small, the inner can decide to override this.
+However, if the container is too small or too big, the inner can decide to override this.